Nero: Decline

 Modern scholars believe that Nero's reign had been going well in the years before Agrippina's death.
 For example, Nero promoted the exploration of the Nile river sources with a successful expedition.
 After Agrippina's exile, Burrus and Seneca were responsible for the administration of the Empire.
 However, Nero's "conduct became far more egregious" after his mother's death.
-Miriam T. Griffins suggests that Nero's decline began as early as 55AD with the murder of his stepbrother Britannicus, but also notes that "Nero lost all sense of right and wrong and listened to flattery with total credulity" after Agrippina's death.
+Miriam T. Griffin suggests that Nero's decline began as early as AD 55 with the murder of his stepbrother Britannicus, but also notes that "Nero lost all sense of right and wrong and listened to flattery with total credulity" after Agrippina's death.
 Griffin points out that Tacitus "makes explicit the significance of Agrippina's removal for Nero's conduct".

 He began to build a new palace, the Domus Transitoria, from about AD 60.
-It was intended to connect all of the imperial estates that had been acquired in various ways, with the Palatine including the Gardens of Maecenas, Horti Lamiani, Horti Lolliani, etc.
+It was intended to connect all of the imperial estates that had been acquired in various ways, linking the Palatine with the Gardens of Maecenas, Horti Lamiani, Horti Lolliani, etc.

-In 62AD, Nero's adviser Burrus died.
+In AD 62, Nero's adviser Burrus died.
 That same year, Nero called for the first treason trial of his reign (maiestas trial) against Antistius Sosianus.
 He also executed his rivals Cornelius Sulla and Rubellius Plautus.
 Jürgen Malitz considers this to be a turning point in Nero's relationship with the Roman Senate.
 Malitz writes that "Nero abandoned the restraint he had previously shown because he believed a course supporting the Senate promised to be less and less profitable."

 After Burrus' death, Nero appointed two new Praetorian prefects: Faenius Rufus and Ofonius Tigellinus.
 Politically isolated, Seneca was forced to retire.
 According to Tacitus, Nero divorced Octavia on grounds of infertility, and banished her.
 After public protests over Octavia's exile, Nero accused her of adultery with Anicetus, and she was executed.

-In 64AD during the Saturnalia, Nero married Pythagoras, a freedman.
+In AD 64 during the Saturnalia, Nero is said to have married Pythagoras, a freedman.